shopinvader/odoo-shopinvader/shopinvader_search_engine/README.rst

 Shopinvader Search Engine
 =========================

-This module is technical module for search engines.
+This module is a technical module to implement batch export of data to external indexation services.
-It defines interfaces.
+The first concrete implementation allows to export data to Algolia.

 Installation
 ============